← Back to Blog

 Method 4: Check with Registrars

-Domain registrars have direct access to registry databases and can give authoritative availability results.
+Domain registrars have direct access to registry databases and can give the most authoritative availability results.
+This method is the most reliable for confirming availability before purchase.

 Popular registrars: